 The source options enable you to modify the way that the Compiler treats the physical source files.

-The following compiler options are supported in Visual COBOL when using ccbl from the command line or the ACUOPT Compiler directive.
+The following compiler options are supported in Visual COBOL when using ccbl (Windows) or ccbl32 and ccbl64 (UNIX) from the command line or the ACUOPT Compiler directive.